 Bat calls were recorded with AnaBat detectors (Titley Electronics, Ballina, Australia) and supplemented, where appropriate, with capture records made with harp traps, mist nets, and shot sampling.
 Animal sampling procedures were approved by the Northern Territory Animal Ethics Committee and were in accordance with guidelines of the American Society of Mammalogists (Animal Care and Use Committee 1998).
 AnaBat call sequences (call passes) were identified according to Milne (2002) by 1 observer (DJM) to avoid interobserver bias.
-To assess temporal variation at a range of scales, bats were sampled at 4 temporal scales: continuously for 2 nights at several sites (hourly); continuously for 3 lunar cycles at 2 sites (nightly); for 2 nights at 4 sites each October for 4 years (yearly).
+To assess temporal variation at a range of scales, bats were sampled at 4 temporal scales: continuously for 2 nights at several sites (hourly); continuously for 3 lunar cycles at 2 sites (nightly); for 2 nights at 2 sites every month over an entire year (monthly); and for 2 nights at 4 sites each October for 4 years (yearly).
 Further details for each timescale are provided below.
 Some sites were used to assess more than 1 temporal scale.